-Visit these websites to learn about the health care laws and their impact on you.
+Visit HealthCare.gov to learn about the health care laws and their impact on you.

 If you have a qualifying life event, such as the birth of a child or loss of other health coverage, you can enroll during a special enrollment period.

-Open enrollment for 2016 starts November 15, 2015, when you can access these sites to apply for coverage, compare available health insurance plans and enroll in a plan.
+Open enrollment for 2017 starts November 15, 2016, when you can apply for coverage, compare available health insurance plans and enroll in a plan.

 Federal law requires most people to have health insurance or pay penalties.
 This is part of the Patient Protection and Affordable Care Act, otherwise known as health care reform.